nabil509/kab-kb-game/README.md

 ### How to play?

 You have just to type all leters of the Kabyle alphabet (36 letters extended alphabet).
 A beautiful surprise is waiting you.
+Enter Escape to restart game.

 ### Credits